Code-Institute-Submissions/artneto-game.hangman_AprResub/README.md

 * I also had some Misuse Expressions issues. which causes errors and did not allow it to execute the code correctly.

+# Updated 12/04/2022

+* I have added  validate_letter_input to ensure the input only contains characters AZ and regex to only accept alphabetical characters.

+* Another function I have added to my code is the re.fullmatch in order to return a match object if and only if the entire string matches the pattern.

+## Technologies

+The Python language has been used in the project.
+The list consists of the technologies and tools that were deployed.

+* Python - choose Python Random choice() Method to random get words from my list_of_words and return the word in the game.

+* HTML5

+* CSS

+* JavaScript

+* Heroku - It was used to deploy and host the project live in the cloud.

+* PEP8 Validator - to validate and check any error present on the code.

+* CSS jigsaw validator - to validate and check any error present on the css code.

 ## No bugs remaining.